 - Mystery rider observations for fixed route (including K-9) paratransit services. - 2.
-On time performance field observations. - 3.
-Perform route specific surveys for PVTA as requested. - 4.
+On time performance field observations. - Perform route specific surveys for PVTA as requested.
+Ascertain the modal shift of customers as part of route specific surveys. - 4.
 Update Mystery Rider survey forms as needed with PVTA's input. - 5.
 Work with PVTA to implement approved changes to PVTA's schedules/routes based on recommendations from the Comprehensive Service Analysis.